sandangel/autogram/README.md

 - Making MLX workflow faster for daily use.
 - Auto improve the prompt with [Prompt self-evolution](https://arxiv.org/pdf/2309.16797.pdf)
 - Easier to install by auto detecting `site-packages` in pdm.
+- Save generated and audited answer from user for finetuning.

 ## Nix users